-I’m going to let you in on a little secret.
-I have a small family, and around the holidays I look enviously at big huge family dinners.
+I have a small family, and around the holidays I envy big huge family dinners.

 It seems like so much fun to have a huge get together with tons of aunts, uncles, cousins and in-laws and several different generations represented!